-§ 300-20.9 Application for plan approval.
+§ 300-9.2.8Application for plan approval.

 The plan approval authority shall adopt and file with the Town Clerk PAA rules relative to the application requirements and contents for plan review.
 The plan review process encompasses the following:

 A. Pre-application review.
 The applicant is encouraged to participate in a pre-application review at a regular meeting of the plan approval authority.
 The applicant and/or its designee and the applicant's engineering and other technical experts should attend in order to facilitate pre-application review and to obtain the advice and direction of the plan approval authority prior to filing the application.
 At the pre-application review, the applicant shall outline the proposal and seek preliminary feedback from the plan approval authority, other municipal review entities, and members of the public.